-I am a New York State licensed psychologist with over 25 years of experience.
-While I do work with adults, a majority of my work has been with children and adolescents.
-I specialize in family therapy and for 15 years served as the Director of Family Therapy at the North Shore-Long Island Jewish Medical Center.
-You can view more about my background by clicking on the "About Me" link.
+I am a New York State licensed psychologist with over 30 years of experience.
+While I do see adults, a majority of my work has been with children and adolescents.
+I have extensive experience treating ADHD, anxiety, depression, oppositional behavior, family conflict, social problems, and school related difficulties.

 I take what is known as a "common factors" approach to therapy.
 Common factors has extensive empirical support.
 It doesn't confine the therapist to any one school of therapy.
 Rather this approach puts forth the belief that most therapies are effective when specific factors are present.
 These factors include:

 - the quality of relationship between the therapist and the child